 Another option is that the court eliminates all your debt except for student loans in bankruptcy.
-In that case, you’re responsible for the entire loan balance.
-If that happens, you can contact your loan servicer to discuss an alternative payment plan or temporary forbearance to help you get back on your feet.
+In that circumstance, you’re responsible for the entire loan balance.
+And you must contact your loan servicer to discuss an alternative payment plan or temporary forbearance to help you.

-Don't let the burden of debt hamper your dreams of a college education, learn more about student loans
+Don't let the burden of debt hamper your dreams of college education, learn more about the Best student loans

-While you might be able to get your loans discharged if you can prove undue hardship, filing for bankruptcy is a major decision with long-lasting consequences.
+While you might be able to get your loans discharged if you can prove undue hardship, filing for bankruptcy is a significant decision with long-lasting consequences.

 First, filing for bankruptcy is expensive.
-The average cost to file for chapter 7 bankruptcy is $335, and hiring a lawyer can substantially add to the cost.
+The average cost to file for chapter 7 bankruptcy is $335 across all the states, and hiring a lawyer can costly.

-First try calling your lender, and speaking with them directly about your issues.
-They may offer to adjust the terms of your loan for lower monthly payments.
-Federal student loan holders may also qualify for income-driven repayment plans, which reduce the repayment to a more manageable level based on your income.
-In some cases, this ends up being zero dollars a month.
+First, try calling your lender, and speaking with them directly about your issues.
+They may help you with the loan terms for a lower monthly payment.
+Federal student loan borrowers may further qualify for income-driven repayment plans, which will reduce the repayment.
+In some instances, this sums up being zero money for a month.